donbr/cdl2024_masterclass/README.md

   - some experience coding in Python
   - familiarity with popular packages such as Pandas, Jupyter, Docker

-## Goals
+Goals:

-  * Gain hands-on experience creating knowledge graphs from both structured sources and unstructured sources, for use in a Graph RAG application.
+  - gain hands-on experience creating knowledge graphs from both structured sources and unstructured sources, for use in a Graph RAG application
-  * Follow practices which emphasize data quality plus affordances for audits, evidence handling, and trustworthy AI applications downstream.
+  - follow practices which emphasize data quality plus affordances for audits, evidence handling, and trustworthy AI applications
-  * Use entity resolution to create the "backbone" of a knowledge graph from structured data sources.
+  - use entity resolution to create the "backbone" of a knowledge graph from structured data sources
-  * Compare use of contemporary state-of-the-art open models and open source libraries in Python for extracting graph elements from unstructured data sources.
+  - compare use of contemporary state-of-the-art open models and open source libraries in Python for extracting graph elements from unstructured data sources
-  * Use entity resolution results to build a context-sensitive entity linker, blending graph elements from structured and unstructured sources.
+  - use entity resolution results to build a context-sensitive entity linker, blending graph elements from structured and unstructured sources

-## Key Topics
+Key Topics:

-  * Distinguish among the key terminology: entity resolution, named entity recognition, relation extraction, entity linking.
+  - distinguish among the key terminology: entity resolution, named entity recognition, relation extraction, entity linking
-  * Leverage entity resolution to provide a semantic overlay on records from structured data, i.e., generating graph elements while preserving evidence.
+  - leverage entity resolution to provide a semantic overlay on records from structured data, i.e., generating graph elements while preserving evidence
-  * Using a textgraph algorithm to construct a lexical graph alongside the text chunking and embedding needed for retrieval augmented generation (RAG).
+  - using a _textgraph_ algorithm to construct a lexical graph alongside the text chunking and embedding needed for _retrieval augmented generation_ (RAG)
-  * Graph construction practices which are consistent with the needs of trustworthy AI applications, audits, evidence-based decision making, and so on.
+  - graph construction practices which are consistent with the needs of trustworthy AI applications, audits, evidence-based decision making, and so on
-  * Case studies for production use cases which leverage these practices.
+  - case studies for production use cases which leverage these practices
-  * Why not simply use an LLM to do all of the work?
+  - why not simply use an LLM to do all of the work?

-## Format
+Format:

-This class will start with a lecture describing important terms and practices, then move to hands-on coding examples in Python.
+The class will start with a lecture describing important terms and practices, then move to hands-on coding examples in Python.
 We'll work with a collection of Jupyter notebooks which are available in this GitHub repository.
 Each notebook illustrates an important section of code, along with information for debugging, illustrating intermediate results, and performance monitoring.

 Then we'll work with a Python program which assembles these pieces into one application, which you can repurpose for your own use cases.
 To make the most of the time available (2 hours) we will link to some other online tutorials for deep-dives into specific areas which are beyond the scope of this class.